folio-org/mod-data-import/FileUploadApi.md

    http://localhost:9130/data-import/upload/definition/file
 ```

-Body of new fileDefinition should have uploadDefinitionId and file name.
+Body of new fileDefinition should has uploadDefinitionId and file name.

 ```
 {